Berkeley Music majors are expected:

-To acquire knowledge and understanding of music in an integrated way—through historical and cultural studies, musicianship and theory, and performance.
+To acquire knowledge and understanding of music in an integrated way—through creative music research and practice, musicology, and ethnomusicology.
 These studies prepare students to pursue a career in some aspect of music or to maintain music as a central part of their lives.

-To develop skills of critical thinking and writing about music by taking courses on past and present musical cultures in European and other heritages.
-Areas of courses include:
+To further develop skills of critical thinking and writing about music history and ethnomusicology (upper-division electives in Musicology and Ethnomusicology).

 To engage more deeply in cutting-edge music research and practice (upper-division electives in Making Music).

 To gain ensemble performance experience (upper-division electives in performance).

 To exercise student agency and choice, charting a path through the Music curriculum culminating in a capstone project that is personally meaningful, centered on their own interests and purpose.